Securely connect to servers and workstations

 Launching the Take Control Viewer from the computer

 Depending on the version of Take Control installed on the target device, clicking the Take Control button will either open a connection dialog with the option to Launch Application for the Take Control (SolarWinds) or download a single-use Take Control (TeamViewer) connection file (*.tvc).

 Regardless of the version of Take Control installed on the target device, clicking the Launch Application button or opening the *.tvc will open the corresponding Take Control viewer (where it is installed on the device providing assistance).

 To speed up future connections, select the option to Remember my choice for takectrsxvp links (or equivalent) when prompted to setup the Take Control (SolarWinds) viewer and takectrsxvp file association.

 Dashboard: Two-Factor Authentication

 The additional layer of security provided by 2FA helps to prevent unauthorized Dashboard access, particularly when connecting to a remote computer.

-Depending on the account and user Two-Factor Authentication (2FA) settings, they may be prompted to either
+Depending on the account and the user's Two-Factor Authentication (2FA) settings, they may be prompted to either

 - Enable 2FA - click Set Up 2FA Now.
 The user is logged out of their current Dashboard session to complete the 2FA activation process